wenli7363/wenli7363/README.md

 - 👋 Hi, I'm @wenli7363, also known as Codemon.
-- 👀 I’m interested in Computer Science, ML, networks, ReverseEngineering,system,DB,Distribution System....
+- 👀 I’m interested in CS and AI....
-- 🌱 I’m currently study in UESTC.
-My major is Data Science.
+- 🌱 I got my Bachelor in UESTC, and will get my Msc Degree in HKU.
-- 💞️ I’m looking to collaborate on System.
+- 💞️ I’m a nerd and cpp developer.
 - 📫 How to reach me : email: cjy0415@qq.com
 - 📝 You can also visit my blog at [here](https://www.cnblogs.com/jye159X/) to read more about my projects and interests.